 If you have sudden pain that lingers, or if the filling feels too high (hitting it before the tooth when you bite down) you will need to alert our office so we can make adjustments.

 If you have any questions or concerns, or if it is time for your next dental checkup and cleaning, please give our team a call.
-To schedule a visit with Dr. David B. Fisher please call our David B. Fisher D.D.S. team in Bellaire, Texas at (713) 667-8080 today!
+To schedule a visit with Dr. David B. Fisher please call our dentist Bellaire team in Houston, Texas at (713) 667-8080 today!